Shadowphax/terraform-hpc-basic/README.md

 The goal is to provide researchers with a zero-touch provisioned HPC cluster and parallel BeeGFS storage attached.
 The environment scales both slurm worker nodes and BeeGFS storage nodes without any downtime required.
 The deployment is not limited to the iLifu Cloud but is limited to only run on OpenStack environments.</br>
 </br>
-The intended use-case is for researchers who require short-term compute capacity and storage capabilities to quickly deploy a cluster on the iLifu OpenStack Research Cloud. </br>
+The intended use-case is for researchers who require short-term compute capacity and storage capabilities to quickly deploy a cluster on the iLifu OpenStack Research Cloud.
+Also, while setting this up it occurred to me that as basic as I wanted this to be, it seems it might be a bit more complex but still simple for the user </br>

 ## Items which need completion